nawlbergs/dev-tools-issue/README.md

 Ive stripped everything possible out of my app.. this is the most basic implementation that reproduces the bug.

+# occurs for sure on:
+- MacOs 12.6 (monterey)
+- node 16.17.0 (i tried 12.12 also)
+- Pretty sure this was occurring on my Windows10 at home as well.. but im on holiday right now and cant verify

 # Some images
 the code just goes white and tooltips etc no longer work... debugging become extremely difficult